digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 DAML-LF 1.dev is the first version that supports parametric scaled decimals.
 Prior versions have decimal number with a fixed scale of 10 called Decimal.
-Backward compatibility with the current specification is achieved by
+Backward compatibility with the current specification is achieved as follows:

-1. Renaming the fields and the enum values containing "``decimal``" in the Protocol buffer definition with "``numeric``" instead,
-2. Unconditionally fixing the scale of Numeric literals to ``10`` when reading DAML-LF 1.6 (or earlier),
-3. Automatically applying the Numeric types and the numeric builtin functions to the Nat type ``10`` when reading DAML-LF 1.6 (or earlier).

 On the one hand, in case of DAML-LF 1.6 (or earlier) archive:

-- The ``numeric`` fields of the ``PrimLit`` message must match the regexp::
+- The ``decimal`` fields of the ``PrimLit`` message must match the regexp::

     ``[+-]?\d{1,28}(.[0-9]\d{1-10})?``